apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Lionel Messi’s first Inter Miami press conference: What he said and what he meant**
+**Trump indictment looms large over GOP presidential hopefuls in Georgia**

-You can read more about it [here](https://theathletic.com/4787858/2023/08/18/messi-press-conference-miami/).
+You can read more about it [here](https://www.politico.com/news/2023/08/18/trump-indictment-gop-georgia-00111942).

 ## Requirements
 - Python 3.8